moquality/docs_old/docs/docs/recorder/test-editing.md

 ## Editing Test Parameters (Coming Soon)

-We are currently in the process of adding the ability to parameterize test inputs, such as usernames and passwords, to expand the testing capabilities of an individual test.
+We are currently in the process of adding the functionality to parameterize test inputs, such as usernames and passwords, to expand the testing capabilities of an individual test.

 <img src="../android/edit_test_params.png" style="max-width:600px;max-height:480px" />

-## Adding Sleep Actions (Wait)
+## Adding Sleep Times after a step

 *Sometimes* our AI will try to continue through a test, despite the device not being ready to receive the additional information.
 This can happen for several reasons, including changes in internet connection speed, or background apps hogging the phone's processing power.
 The simplest way to tell the app to wait, is to add a sleep action immediately following a problematic action.

 <img src="../android/add_sleep_action.png" style="max-width:600px;max-height:480px" />

-## Selecting a New Target (Beta)
+## Selecting a New Target UI Widget (Beta)

-*Occasionally*, our AI will be unable to detect the appropriate widget or it may select the incorrect widget.
-To correct this we have added the ability to select a new target within current screenshot.
-To select a new widget, hover over the screenshot until you see a red box surround the particular item you would like to designate as a target.
+If the recorded is unable to detect the desired widget, you can manually set a new target within the current screen.
+Simply go to *Select Target* tab and select the widget on the screen that you want to set as new target.

 <img src="../android/select_new_target.gif" style="max-width:600px;max-height:480px"/>